Vinz2008/C./README.md

 - [ ] Make variable work with scopes
 - [x] Finish making all expression containing Body (vectors of ExprAST) using only an expression that can be a scope expression
 - [ ] Fix cpoint-run which run an old version of the code
+- [ ] add const ptr and const types (const should be in type system)
+- [ ] fix the bug with bindgen that makes const ptr args not be written in prototypes
+- [ ] Remove int because it already exists ? (and create an alias in core so you can use the alias but there would not be int_type and i32_type in the compiler, only i32_type)

 ## Benchmarks compared to other languages